jsonchou/scrapy/README.md

-# scrapy
-scrapy with json &amp; sqlite &amp; mysql &amp; postgresql
+# scrapy with json & sqlite & mysql & postgresql

+# run

+- change ITEM_PIPELINES by what db engine you wang
+- scrapy crawl TencentJob